kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

 as experiment's trial template source spec.

-We appreciate if you share your experience with us and contribute in Katib with using various CRDs in Katib.
+We appreciate if you share your experience with us and contribute in Katib with your examples of using various CRDs in Katib.
 The [developer guide](https://github.com/kubeflow/katib/blob/master/docs/developer-guide.md)
 is a good starting point to know how to contribute to the project.